xsam951/capstone_deham14/README.md

 - 1 VPC - Virtual Private Cloud
 - 2 Public Subnets
+- 2 Security Groups
+  - ELB-SG - allowing only http traffic from everywhere
-- 1 initail EC2 with a Security Group allowing http and ssh traffic
+  - webserver-SG - allowing http from ELB-SG only and ssh from local IP only
 - 1 ELB - Elastic Load Balancer
-- 1 Auto-Scaling Group with 1-4 EC2 instances
+- 1 Auto-Scaling Group for EC2 instances (min 2, desired 2, max 4)
+- UserData - a shell script that runs on EC2 startup
+  - installing WordPress
+  - fetching Website data from external S3